EvgeniBR/EvgeniBR/Readme.md

 ### Hi there, I'm Evgeni Bershadsky

-## I'm a Husband, Developer, and Huge Music Fan!!
+## I'm a Husband, Developer, and a Huge Music Fan!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute to Open Source projects